xPhynz/Debloat-Android-GUIDE/README.md

 ## REQUIREMENTS AND PREPARATION

-To do this, you need to flash and then install [**Magisk**](https://github.com/topjohnwu/Magisk/releases/tag/v29.0), or you can install a KernelKSU and then the KernelKSU apk, to root your phone.
+To do this, you need to flash and then install [**Magisk**](https://github.com/topjohnwu/Magisk/releases/tag/v29.0), or you can install a KernelSU and then the KernelKSU apk, to root your phone.
 Then, install the [**--De-bloater--**](https://f-droid.org/es/packages/com.sunilpaulmathew.debloater/) and grant permissions to [De-bloater].

 ## DISABLING PROCESS